guilhermeorcezi/gitrepo/README.md

 ## Project

-A simple application to show informations about a Github repository through the Github's API.
+A simple tic-tac-toe game created with React to practice concepts of neomorphism style.

 ## Getting started